adrianoc/cecilifier/README.md

 About
 ---
-Cecilifier was born as a tool meant to make it easier to learn how to use [Mono.Cecil](https://github.com/jbevain/cecil), a library used to manipulate MS IL.
+Cecilifier is a tool meant aiming to make it easier to learn how to use [Mono.Cecil](https://github.com/jbevain/cecil), a library used to manipulate MS IL.
 It was developed after the idea of [asmifier](https://asm.ow2.io/faq.html#Q10).

-Over time the idea of adding support for other libraries (mainly [System.Reflection.Metadata](https://learn.microsoft.com/en-us/dotnet/api/system.reflection.metadata?view=net-9.0)) matured and as of Oct/2025 there is an ongoing effort to achieve that.

 You can read more details about it in its [announcement blog](https://programing-fun.blogspot.com/2019/02/making-it-easier-to-getting-started.html).

 You can use it live in [this site](https://cecilifier.me/).

+Over time the idea of adding support for other libraries (mainly [System.Reflection.Metadata](https://learn.microsoft.com/en-us/dotnet/api/system.reflection.metadata?view=net-9.0)) matured and as of Oct/2025 there is an [ongoing effort](https://github.com/adrianoc/cecilifier/tree/features/systemreflectionmetadata) to achieve that.

 Feel free to send comments, issues, PR, etc; I cannot promise I'll be responsive but I'll do my best.